 We only have so many years where they will listen and do as we say.
 Then we must set them free into the world and hope that our short time with them made them the person we hope they’ll be.
 Hopefully, they’ll still listen and learn from us after that.

 These are the 10 life lessons that will set my son up for a beautiful life.
-Whether he continues to list to me or not, I’ll spend a lifetime making sure I get these right.
+Whether he continues to listen to me or not, I’ll spend a lifetime making sure I get these right.

 What life lessons do you think are most important for your children to learn?